-- 8.26 FIDE Officials and Employees shall not, unless the personal business, transaction, benefit or other interest is properly disclosed and approved in advance by the FIDE President or FIDE Council: - a) Have, or appear to have, private or personal interests that detract from their ability to perform their duties with integrity in an independent and purposeful manner. - b) Misuse their position (including any information provided to them in their capacity as an FIDE Official or FIDE Employee) in any way or engage in any business or transaction, or have a financial or other personal interest, that is incompatible with their official duties with FIDE; - c) Knowingly place themselves in a position where they are under an obligation to any person who might benefit from special consideration or who might seek preferential treatment; - d) if the opinion or decision of an Official, acting alone or within an organisation, is influenced by, or may be reasonably considered as liable to be influenced by, relations that such Official has, has had or is on the point of having, with another person or organisation that would be affected by the person's opinion or decision; - e) In the performance of their official duties, give preferential treatment to family members, personal friends, colleagues, or organizations in which their family members, personal friends, or colleagues have an interest, financial or otherwise; - Derive personal benefit from information that they have acquired during the course of fulfilling their official duties with FIDE, if such information is confidential or not generally available to the public; - g) Engage in any outside work, activity, or business or professional undertaking that conflicts or appears to conflict with their official duties with FIDE, or in which they have an advantage or appear to have an advantage on the basis of their association with FIDE; - Use FIDE's property, equipment, supplies, or services for activities not associated with the performance of their official duties with FIDE without the approval of FIDE, save for the use of communication devices belonging to FIDE for reasonable private use.
-They shall use the resources and assets of FIDE only for lawful purposes and within the authority granted to them;
+- 8.24 FIDE Officials shall not, unless the personal business, transaction, benefit or other interest is properly disclosed and approved in advance by the FIDE President or FIDE Council: - a) Have, or appear to have, private or personal interests that detract from their ability to perform their duties with integrity in an independent and purposeful manner. - b) Misuse their position as a FIDE Official (including any information provided to them in their capacity as an FIDE Official) in any way or engage in any business or transaction, or have a financial or other personal interest, that is incompatible with their official duties with FIDE; - Knowingly place themselves in a position where they are under an obligation to any person who might benefit from special consideration or who might seek preferential treatment;

-- i) Claim reimbursement from FIDE for expenses otherwise than for expenses properly and reasonably incurred in the course of their FIDE activities; - Place themselves in positions where they could, by virtue of being a FIDE Official, influence decisions or contracts from which they could derive any direct or indirect benefit; or - k) Accept any gift or favour that could be construed as being given in anticipation of, or in recognition for, any special consideration granted by virtue of being a FIDE Official or FIDE Employee. - 8.27 In the following non-exhaustive list of examples, the circumstances in which a conflict of interests could arise are personal and/or material involvement (salary, shareholding, various benefits) with: - a) suppliers of the party concerned; - b) sponsors, broadcasters, independent chess platforms and various contracting parties; - c) Organizations liable to benefit from the assistance of the party concerned (including subsidy, approval clause or election).
+- d) if the opinion or decision of an Official, acting alone or within an organisation, is influenced by, or may be reasonably considered as liable to be influenced by relations that such Official has, has had or is on the point of having, with another person or organisation that would be affected by the person's opinion or decision; - e) In the performance of their official duties, give preferential treatment to family members, personal friends, colleagues, or organizations in which their family members, personal friends, or colleagues have an interest, financial or otherwise; - Derive personal benefit from information that they have acquired during the course of fulfilling their official duties with FIDE, if such information is confidential or not generally available to the public; - g) Engage in any outside work, activity, or business or professional undertaking that conflicts or appears to conflict with their official duties with FIDE, or in which they have an advantage or appear to have an advantage on the basis of their association with FIDE; - h) Use FIDE's property, equipment, supplies, or services for activities not associated with the performance of their official duties with FIDE without the approval of FIDE.
+They shall use the resources and assets of FIDE only for lawful purposes and within the authority granted to them; - i) Claim reimbursement from FIDE for expenses otherwise than for expenses properly and reasonably incurred in the course of their FIDE activities; - Place themselves in positions where they could, by virtue of being a FIDE Official, influence decisions or contracts from which they could derive any direct or indirect benefit; or - k) Accept any gift or favour that could be construed as being given in anticipation of, or in recognition for, any special consideration granted by virtue of being a FIDE Official. - 8.25 In the following non-exhaustive list of examples, the circumstances in which a conflict of interests could arise are personal and/or material involvement (salary, shareholding, various benefits) with: - a) suppliers of the party concerned; - b) sponsors, broadcasters, independent chess platforms and various contracting parties; - c) Organizations liable to benefit from the assistance of the party concerned (including subsidy, approval clause or election).